 Information for Individuals Seeking DVHFI Assistance

-If you are currently fleeing from a domestic violence incident or would like to complete an intake, reach out to our 24-Hour Helpline:
+If you are currently fleeing from a domestic violence incident or would like to complete a screening, reach out to our 24-Hour Helpline:

 If you qualify, an Intake Specialist will reach out to you by phone for more information and to complete your intake.